 The Long-Term Care Ombudsman Program (LTCOP) was established to protect the rights of those individuals who live in a variety of licensed long-term care facilities.
 The Program's activities have included investigating and resolving complaints made by or on behalf of long-term care residents and providing information about residents' rights and choices when selecting a long-term care facility.
 Ombudsmen also provide community education and training for long-term care facility staff and monitor the development of laws, regulations and policies related to long-term care settings.
-In FY 22, Ombudsmen visited approximately 1,650 facilities that included 145,000 beds or units, conducted 13,258 facility visits, provided 34,943 consultations, and investigated 7,823 complaints.
+In FY23, the Ombudsmen conducted 14,101 facility visits, provided 36,392 consultations, and investigated 7,934 complaints.

 In 2014, the Ombudsman Program expanded to include the Home Care Ombudsman Program (HCOP).
 The Home Care Ombudsman Program has the responsibility of providing advocacy services to select individuals in home and community-based settings.
-During FY 22, the HCO Program responded to 141 requests for information, opened 113 cases, and conducted 69 community education sessions.
+During FY23, the HCO Program responded to 114 requests for information, opened 136 cases and conducted 59 community education sessions.

-Persons Receiving Senior Community Service Employment Benefits Under the Older Americans Act During FY 2022
+Persons Receiving Senior Community Service Employment Benefits Under the Older Americans Act During FY23